isc-projects/kea/doc/examples/template-ha-mt-tls/info.md

    |        |       |        |
    +--------+       +--------+

-The CA on host-1 and CA on host-2 both listen on port 8001, and the server dedicated HTTP listener uses port 8000.
-The DHCP servers communicate with each other via the dedicated HTTP listener, which forward only the lease updates commands to the peer server.
+The CAs on host-1 and host-2 both listen on port 8001, and the server's dedicated HTTP listener uses port 8000.
+The DHCP servers communicate with each other via the dedicated HTTP listener, which forwards only the lease-update commands to the peer server.

 Deployment Considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The setup is not expected to scale automatically.
-This example uses 4 threads for
+This example uses four threads for
-processing DHCP traffic, 4 threads for listening and handling HA peer HTTP requests
+processing DHCP traffic, four threads for listening and handling HA peer HTTP requests,
-and 4 threads for sending lease updates to the HA peer.
+and four threads for sending lease updates to the HA peer.
 The thread queue used to
-store incoming DHCP requests is set to 64, but specific values for better
+store incoming DHCP requests is set to 64, but proper testing and benchmarks are required
-performance must be determined on the deployment setup by doing proper testing
+to determine the appropriate values for best performance on the deployment setup.
-and benchmarks.

-The assumption is that there are two hosts that are running the Kea setup:
+In this example, there are two hosts running Kea:

 - 192.168.1.2 - primary HA server (active, handles all the traffic)